refractthelight/oluko/_posts/2022-12-17-crafting-interpreters-note.md

 ## Ch 4.
 Scanning

 * *REPL*: An interactive prompt.
 Read-Eval-Print Loop.
 From Lisp.
-* It is good engineering practice to separate code that generates erros from code that reports the error
+* It is good engineering practice to separate code that generates errors from code that reports the error
   * Examples: on stderr, error window, logged to a file.
 All these should be handled in one place
   * Errors will be generated in multiple locations and they should not be the ones to report the errors
   * An `ErrorReporter` interface passed to the scanner, parser might be the best option
 * *Lexeme*: Smallest sequence of characters that mean something in the language
   * e.g. `var` `language` `=` `"lox"` `;`
-* *Token*: Gotten from combining a lexeme with other date
+* *Token*: Lexeme + Metadata:
   * *Token type*: What kind of lexeme is represented e.g. left parenthesis, semicolon, string etc.
+* *Literal*: Numbers or strings
 * *Location information*: Sophisticated error handling implementations should include the column, length, and line the error occured.
   * Some implementations store location with 2 numbers:
     * Offset from beginning of source file